torch2424/wasm-by-example/examples/exports/exports.assemblyscript.en-us.md

 ## Overview

-In our [Hello World Example](/example-redirect?exampleName=hello-world), we called a function exported from WebAssembly, in our Javascript.
-Let's dive a little deeper into that, and what else we can export into Javascript.
+In our [Hello World Example](/example-redirect?exampleName=hello-world), we called a function exported from WebAssembly, in our Javascript. **However, you can export both functions and constants to Javascript**.
+Let's dive a little deeper into exports and how they are used.

 So first, let's create our `exports.ts` AssemblyScript file: